 Certain of our sales generated by CompX's non-U.S. operations are denominated in U.S. dollars.
 CompX periodically uses currency forward contracts to manage a portion of currency exchange rate market risk associated with receivables, or similar exchange rate risk associated with future sales, denominated in a currency other than the holder's functional currency.
 CompX has not entered into these contracts for trading or speculative purposes in the past, nor do they anticipate entering into such contracts for trading or speculative purposes in the future.
 Most of the currency forward contracts CompX enters into meet the criteria for hedge accounting under GAAP and are designated as cash flow hedges.
 For these currency forward contracts, gains and losses representing the effective portion of the hedges are deferred as a component of accumulated other comprehensive income, and are subsequently recognized in earnings at the time the hedged item affects earnings.
 Occasionally, CompX enters into currency forward contracts which do not meet the criteria for hedge accounting.
-CompX marks-to-market the estimated fair value of such contracts at each balance sheet date based on quoted market prices for such forward contracts, with any resulting gain or loss recognized in income currently as part of net currency transactions.
-The quoted market prices for such forward contracts are a Level 1 input as defined by SFAS No. 157, Fair Value Measurements.
+CompX marks-to-market the estimated fair value of such contracts at each balance sheet date based on quoted market prices for such forward contracts are a Level 1 input as defined by SFAS No. 157, Fair Value Measurements.
 See Note 21.
-To manage such currency exchange rate risk, at December 31, 2008, CompX held a series of contracts to exchange an aggregate U.S. \$7.5 million for an equivalent value of Canadian dollars at exchange rates ranging from Cdn. \$1.25 to \$1.26 per U.S. dollar.
+To manage such currency exchange rate risk, at December 31, 2008, CompX held a series of contracts to exchange an aggregate U.S. \$7.5 million for an equivalent value of Canadian dollars at exchange rate was \$1.22 per U.S. dollar.
 These contracts qualified for hedge accounting and mature through June 2009.
 The exchange rate was \$1.22 per U.S. dollar at December 31, 2008.
+The estimated fair value of the contracts was not material at December 31, 2008.
 We had no currency forward contracts outstanding at December 31, 2007.